niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/30-persistent-object-storage-with-mountpoint-for-amazon-s3.md

 <img src={require('./assets/placeholder.jpg').default}/>
 </Browser>

-With that we've successfully demonstrated how we can use Mountpoint for Amazon S3 for persistent shared storage for workloads running on EKS.
+With that, we've successfully demonstrated how we can use Mountpoint for Amazon S3 for persistent shared storage for workloads running on EKS.